wangziqi2013/wangziqi2013.github.io/_posts/2021-09-06-put-the-micro-back.markdown

 Instead of spawning new processes or selecting from a thread pool when new instances are to be started, each core now has a worker process pinned on that core, which is capable of executing the microservice code (functions) for all microservices.
+The worker process can dynamically load and unload microservice code as dynamically linked libraries using existing OS mechanisms.
+Microservice modules can even be pre-loaded to avoid paying the cold-start overhead, at the cost of extra memory usage by the module.
+Application functions are registered to the worker process by their names, which is also specified in the client request.
+A table of registered functions and their module paths are maintained by worker processes, such that the corresponding function implementation can be found in the run time.
+Worker processes do not spawn new processes of threads to execute the microservice code.
+Instead, they simply